How our Bliss Filters work

 Hungary has been famous for horses and horsemanship for centuries.
 The vast grasslands of Puszta, Hungary’s great plain, are home to the country's powerful horses.
 Equestrian prowess is a national pride, and horsemanship exhibitions by Csikós wranglers should be part of any visit to this area.

 A must-see is Pest’s Központi Vásárcsarnokmarket, the indoor Central Market Hall.
-As you explore the several levels of indoor shopping, look for Hungarian sausages, peasant embroidery, folk textiles and, of course, paprika, a Hungarian spice created by grinding red peppers into paste.
-Easy to pack for souvenirs and gifts, paprika is sold at seven levels of flavor, from sweet paprika for stews and goulash to fiery hot.
+As you explore the several levels of indoor shopping, look for Hungarian sausages, peasant embroidery, folk textiles and, of course, paprika, a Hungarian spice created by grinding red peppers into a paste.
+Easy to pack for souvenirs and gifts, paprika is sold in seven levels of flavor, from sweet paprika for stews and goulash to fiery hot.

 Follow the market with upscale shopping on nearby Váci Street, perhaps for some exquisite Herend porcelain, an elegant Hungarian treasure.